gbrembati/terraform-cloudguard-k8s-protection/README.md

 Once created you will be prompted with the API Key & Secret!
 You will need to enter them in the *.tfvars* file later on.

 ## How to use it
-In order to use this project you would now need of INEXT Cli Tool and Terraform.
+In order to use this project you would now need of infinity next Cli Tool and Terraform.
+Here is why:

-*"All changes that are made when running terraform apply are done under a session of the configured API key.
-At Infinity Next, each session must be published to be able to enforce your configured policies on your assets.
+*"All changes that are made when running terraform apply are done under a session of the configured API key.*
+*At Infinity Next, each session must be published to be able to enforce your configured policies on your assets.
 Think of it as commiting your changes to be able to make a release.*
 *Due to Terraform's lack of concept of session management/commiting changes at the end of an applied configuration, it's required from the user of this provider to publish and enforce the applied configuration by himself."*

 In order to configure inext plug in, follow the instruction at [CheckPointSW / terraform-provider-infinity-next](https://github.com/CheckPointSW/terraform-provider-infinity-next) on how to set the credentials and download the tool.